 Developing more than just career prospects

 For many students, university is a key time to figure out some important life skills such as how to cook, clean and manage their money!
 This time is great for them to gain independence, and as cheesy as it sounds, to find themselves.
-Many people go to university still unsure as to what career path they’d like to take, and the years they spend in education helps highlight the style of work and type of work that suits them best.
+Many people go to university still unsure as to what career path they’d like to take, and the years they spend in education help highlight the style of work and type of work that suits them best.

 Foundation years